rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 # Firewall

-You may not be comfortable leaving the Pi-Hole web interface accessible on a Public IP

-If you do not wish for the Pi-Hole web interface to be accessible publicly, disable Port 80 in your Google Cloud Firewall.
+If you do not wish to expose unused Ports in the firewall, review your Google Cloud Firewall rules:

 1. Log into Google Cloud Console: https://console.cloud.google.com/
 2. Ensure your Project is selected in the blue bar at the top (next to the words "Google Cloud Console); by default it should be
 3. Click the Hamburger Menu at the top left, click **VPC Network** and click **Firewall Rules**
-4. Click **default-allow-http** in the table
+4. Click **default-allow-rdp** in the table
 5. Click **Edit** at the top of the page
 6. Click **Disable Rule** above the "Save" button to reveal a radio button group
 7. Select **Disabled**
 8. Click the **Save** button

-To access your Pi-Hole web interface once you do this, you will have to connect via VPN, and then go to http://10.8.0.1 if you are using a UDP profile (desirable), or http://10.9.0.1 if you are using the TCP profile (less desirable).

-Other Firewall rules you can safely disable:

 - **default-allow-rdp** is not necessary, because your Pi-Hole is not running on a Windows server and there is no service running on Port 3389